Complex and Adaptive Dynamical Systems: A Primer: Foundations of Cognitive Systems Theory

-Learning influences the dynamical behavior of the cognitive system in general and the time scales characterizing the transient-state dynamics in particular.
-Learning rules need therefore to be formulated in a way that autonomous working-point optimization is guaranteed. \end{description}
+Learning influences the dynamical behavior of the cognitive system in general and the time scales characterizing the transient state dynamics in particular.
+Learning rules {therefore need} to be formulated in a way that autonomous working point optimization is guaranteed. \end{description}

-\underline{\bf The central challenge}\\ The discovery and understanding of universal principles, especially for cognitive information processing, postulated in (A)-(F) is the key for ultimately understanding the brain or for building an artificial cognitive system.
-In section~\ref{cogSys_prediction} we will dicuss an example for a universal principle, namely environmental model building via universal prediction tasks.
+\runinhead{The Central Challenge} The discovery and understanding of universal principles, especially for cognitive information processing, postulated in (A)--(F) is the key {to} ultimately understanding the brain or {to} building an artificial cognitive system.
+In Sect.~\ref{cogSys_prediction} we will discuss an example for a universal principle, namely environmental model building via universal prediction tasks.

-\underline{\bf Minimal set of `genetic knowledge'}\\ No cognitive system can be universal in a strict sense.
+\runinhead{{The} Minimal Set of Genetic Knowledge} No cognitive system can be universal in a strict sense.
 Animals, to give an example, do not need to learn that hunger and pain are negative reward signals.
 This information is genetically preprogrammed.
 Other experiences are not genetically fixed, e.g.\ some humans like the taste of coffee, others do not.

-No cognitive system could be functioning with strictly zero a priori knowledge, it would have no `purpose'.
-A minimal set of goals is necessary, as we will discuss further in depth in section \ref{cogSys_motivation}.
-A minimal goal of fundamental significance is to `survive' in the sense that certain internal variables need to be kept within certain parameter ranges.
-A biological cognitive system needs to keep the pain and hunger signals, it receives from its own body, at low average levels, otherwise its body would die.
+No cognitive system could be functioning with strictly zero a priori knowledge, it would have no \qut{purpose}.
+A minimal set of goals is necessary, as we will discuss further in depth in Sect.~\ref{cogSys_motivation}.
+A minimal goal of fundamental significance is to \qut{survive} in the sense that certain internal variables need to be kept within certain parameter ranges.
+A biological cognitive system needs to keep the pain and hunger signals {that} it receives from its own body at low average levels, otherwise its body would die.
 An artificial system could be given corresponding tasks.

-\underline{\bf Consistency of local information processing with diffusive control}\\ We note, that the locality principle (B) for cognitive information processing is consistent with non-local diffusive control (D).
-Diffusive control regulates the overall status of the system, like attention focusing and sensibilities, but it does not influence directly the actual information processing.
+\runinhead{Consistency of Local Information Processing with Diffusive Control} We note that the locality principle (B) for cognitive information processing is consistent with non-local diffusive control (D).
+Diffusive control regulates the overall status of the system, like attention focusing and sensibilities, but it does not influence {the actual information processing directly}.